smartdevicelink/sdl_evolution/proposals/NNNN-add-preferred-FPS.md

 ## Alternatives considered

 As well as other video streaming parameters, preferredFPS can be added to other RPC, like StartStream, SetVideoConfig, etc.
-But it makes more sense to handle preferred FPS parameter in the same way as bitrate, screen resolution, etc.
+But it makes more sense to handle preferredFPS parameter in the same way as bitrate, screen resolution, etc.